zenghongyao/sqids-dotnet/README.md

 > **Note**
 > You can use any [integral numeric type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types) (e.g. `long`, `byte`, `short`, etc.) as the type argument. `int` is just the most common one, but if you need to encode/decode larger numbers, for example, you could use `long`/`ulong` instead.

-If you're targeting an older framework than .NET 7, `SqidsEncoder` only supports `int`, and there is no generic type parameter you need to supply, so just:
+If you're targeting an older framework than .NET 7, `SqidsEncoder` supports all integral types via overloads and suffixed methods (`DecodeByte`, `DecodeULong` etc.), and there is no generic type parameter you need to supply, so just:

 ```cs
 var sqids = new SqidsEncoder();